About

 Thoughts

 Art is a personal craft, and its side effect is the audience.
-It would be a lie to say that I do not think about the listener when I compose, but I do my best to keep the listener away from the composition process.
-I mean that I want my music to be performed, but that fact should not affect art.
-If art, as it is, makes someone feel anything, it is a very sufficient bonus.
+It would be disingenuous to claim that I do not consider the listener when I compose, but I do my best to keep the listeners' preferences separate from the creative process.
+I mean, I want my music to be performed, but this desire should not influence the art itself.
+If my music, as it is, evokes any emotion in someone, that is a significant bonus.

-Music is an aesthetic combination of sounds and noises, which is mainly expressed in the sense of time and timbre.
-It is a rare gift to be a great innovator, but aesthetics allows us to express ourselves in our own way, and sometimes even to be a bit different.
-Therefore, as a young composer, I enjoy discovering new music that inspires me and helps me find my voice.
+Music is an aesthetic combination of sounds and noises, primarily expressed through the sense of time and timbre.
+While being a great innovator is a rare gift, aesthetics allows us to express ourselves uniquely, sometimes even embracing the unconventional.
+As a young composer, I enjoy discovering new music that inspires me and aids in finding my voice.

-I am inspired by the complex simplicity of Ligeti and Reich, and I admire the patience and the timbre in the music of Grisey.
-To be honest, many contemporary composers can be written in this paragraph, mainly because I try to find musical moments that can pull my heart out of my body, regardless of name or technique.
+I find inspiration in the complex simplicity of Ligeti and Reich, and I admire the patience and the timbre in Grisey's music.
+To be honest, many contemporary composers could be mentioned in this paragraph, mainly because I try to find musical moments that can pull my heart out of my body, regardless of name or technique.
 However, I also enjoy baroque music, as much as electronic music, pop and indie rock.

-Nevertheless, I strongly believe that there is an urgent need to expose children. youth and even adults to women composers as part of the history.
+Nevertheless, I strongly believe that it is imperative to expose children. youth and even adults to the work of women composers as an integral part of history.
 In my opinion, education is the key.
-We cannot change the past - there were fewer female composers because of inequality – but their story and music must be heard.
+While we cannot alter the past, where fewer female composers existed due to inequality, the stories and music of those who insisted against all odds, deserve to be heard.

 photos: Margarita Brun, Maxim Reider, Bar Gordon, Tania Rubio, Meitar Ensemble, Batya Frenklakh